 PNG to seek more from Exxon on P'nyang deal than Total's Papua LNG

-Papua New Guinea will press Exxon Mobil Corp for "far better" terms on its P'nyang gas project than the government secured in a recent agreement with Total SA for its Papua LNG project, the country's petroleum minister said.
+Papua New Guinea will press Exxon Mobil Corp for "far better" terms on its P'nyang gas project than the government secured in a recent agreement with Total SA (TTFNF) for its Papua LNG project, the country's petroleum minister said.

 The P'nyang field will help feed an expansion of Exxon's PNG LNG plant.
 If negotiations for the project are protracted, that could delay Exxon's $13 billion plan with Total's Papua LNG to double the country's liquefied natural gas exports by 2024.